sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 ## kubeadm ---> master components -----> kubelets --------> workernodes

 apt update
+## first

+On the controlplane node:
+Use any text editor you prefer to open the file that defines the Kubernetes apt repository.

+vim /etc/apt/sources.list.d/kubernetes.list

+## Update the version in the URL to the next available minor release, i.e v1.30.
+deb [signed-by=/etc/apt/keyrings/kubernetes-apt-keyring.gpg] https://pkgs.k8s.io/core:/stable:/v1.30/deb/ /

 ## install and upgrade the kubeadm
 apt-get upgrade -y kubeadm=1.12.0-00

+## Find the latest 1.30 version in the list.
+## It should look like 1.30.x-*, where x is the latest patch.
+apt-cache madison kubeadm
+sudo apt-mark unhold kubeadm && \
+sudo apt-get update && sudo apt-get install -y kubeadm='1.30.x-*' && \
+sudo apt-mark hold kubeadm

+//e.g  sudo apt-get update && sudo apt-get install -y kubeadm='1.30.0-0' && \
 ## now, update all the control components
 kubeadm upgrade apply 1.12.0